onap/policy-parent/docs/development/devtools/policy-gui-acm-smoke.rst

 .. image:: images/gui/PolicySuccess.png

-Following the same procedure as changeing the state to PASSIVE, we can then change to UNINITIALISED.
+Following the same procedure as changing the state to PASSIVE, we can then change to UNINITIALISED.
 This deletes the policies and policy types through the policy api and changes the overall state of the loop. we can then delete it from the Manage Instances table by clicking on Delete.

 Decommissioning
 ===============